dsh2dsh/miniflux/README.md

 ## Changes from [upstream](https://github.com/miniflux/v2):

-* Google Reader API applies user's `Entry sorting` as default sort direction
+* Google Reader API applies user's `Entry sorting` as default sort direction.

   The upstream uses hardcoded `desc`, if a reader didn't request specific sort direction, like [Read You] does at this moment.
 And entries always returned